Gmagon/src.gmagon.com/source/guide/trytomp3/best-solutions-to-convert-pcm-to-mp3.md

 <br>
 ## What’s the best PCM to MP3 converter for Mac
-Sometimes, you may have the desire to convert PCM to MP3 for playback on your Apple, Samsung, HTC, Sony or other devices, or burning to CD, etc.
+Sometimes, you may have the request to convert PCM to MP3 for playback on your Apple, Samsung, HTC, Sony or other devices, or burning to CD, etc.

 Featuring simple and intuitive interface, fast conversion speed, as well as great ability to handle almost all audio/video formats, Gmagon TryToMP3 is positioned as one of the best PCM to MP3 Converter for Mac.
 Check a quick guide on how to convert PCM to MP3 on Mac via using this app.
 <a href="https://gmagon.com/products/store/trytomp3/" target="_blank"> <img src="https://gmagon.com/asset/images/free-download.png"/></a>